Your Smartphone Can Help Your Hearing Loss

 Furthermore, you can adjust your hearing aids in public very discreetly, without ever having to touch your aids and draw attention to them.

-With this amazing customisable technology available, why not visit your nearest Leightons Opticians & Hearing Care for some fantastic personalised service as well?
-Our experienced audiologists can provide a free hearing assessment to gain a complete understanding of your hearing needs.
+With this amazing customisable technology available, why not book an appointment at your nearest Leightons Opticians & Hearing Care for some fantastic personalised service as well?
+Our experienced audiologists can provide a FREE Full Hearing Assessment to gain a complete understanding of your hearing needs.
 They will also be able to discuss hearing aid options with you and help you choose a solution that suits you and your hearing needs.

-You can book an appointment online or call 0800 40 20 20 to speak to your local branch.
+You can book an appointment online or by calling our Dedicated Patient Support team on 0800 40 20 20.